frequency-chain/frequency/designdocs/provider_boosting_implementation.md

 This means that a single Account Id (origin) must choose between staking for Maximum Capacity or staking for Provider Boost + Rewards.
 Those who wish to do both types of staking must use two different accounts, one for each purpose.

+The event `ProviderBoosted` is emitted with the parameters of the extrinsic on success.

 ```rust
 pub fn provider_boost(